vuejs/docs/src/guide/essentials/template-syntax.md

 ### Calling Functions

-It is possible to call a component-exposed method inside a binding expression.
-As we'll see shortly, it's usually better to use a [computed property](computed.html) instead.
-However, using a function call can be useful in scenarios where computed properties aren't a viable option:
+It is possible to call a component-exposed method inside a binding expression:

 ```vue-html
 <span :title="toTitleDate(date)">